A multiple criteria methodology for priority based portfolio selection: Interaction with actors involved: A behavioral and socio-technical approach

-In this way, we have the opportunity to perform a series of analyses considering even more than one set of weights, defining different versions of the problem for which the solution will be acceptable, and therefore robust, even having different sets of values for the weights.
+In this way, we have the opportunity to perform a series of analyses considering even more than one set of weights, defining different versions of the problem for which the solution will be acceptable, and therefore robust, even having different set of values for the weights.

-In our case, in the focus group, the experts provided the following information for each step: \begin{enumerate} \item The provided ranking is the following, where the symbol $\prec$ is used to denote ``strictly less important than'', and $\sim$ to denote ``equally important than'':
+In our case, in the focus group, the specialists provided the following information for each step, respectively: \begin{enumerate} \item The provided ranking is the following where the symbol $\prec$ is used to denote ``strictly less important than'', and $\sim$ to denote ``equally important than'' :

-\item After a rich discussion and many exchanges, a decision was taken on the following distribution of blank cards (the number of blank cards is given in brackets):
+\item After, a rich discussion and many exchanges, a decision was taken on the following distribution of blank cards that are displayed between brackets:

-\item Finally, we asked the experts to let us know by how many times the most important criterion, $g_1$, is more important than the least important one, $g_5$.
+\item Finally, we asked the specialists to let us know how many times the most important criterion, $g_1$, is more important than the least important one, $g_5$.
 This was a rather difficult question.
-We rephrased it in the following way.
-If we assign one vote to criterion $g_5$, how many votes do you assign to criterion $g_1$?
-The experts, after some reflection, said 10.
+We rephrased in the following way.
+If we assign a vote to criterion $g_5$ how many votes do you assign to criterion $g_1$?
+The specialists, after some reflections, say 10.
 This answered our first question.

 \end{enumerate}